-Globally, the rising prevalence of SMA can be attributed to the carrier frequency of defective DNA with a deleted SMN1 gene, unavailability of treatment options, and lack of awareness.
-However, rapid technological advancements, rising awareness, reimbursement scenario, and government initiatives are driving the spinal muscular atrophy treatment market.
+Globally, the rising prevalence of SMA can be attributed to the carrier frequency of defective DNA with a deleted SMN1 gene, the unavailability of treatment options, and lack of awareness.
+However, rapid technological advancements, rising awareness, reimbursement scenarios, and government initiatives are driving the spinal muscular atrophy treatment market.
 The treatment options for SMA are limited, and so is the adoption rate across the Asia Pacific, Latin America, and the Middle East, which is further hampering the market growth to some extent.
 However, the presence of a plethora of drugs and other treatment options in the clinical pipeline is expected to act as the backbone for market growth.

 Global spinal muscular atrophy treatment market is segmented into SMA type, treatment, route of administration, and region.